mmitch/cobol-build/README.md

      next call to `make` will revert _cobol-build_ to the version you had before the update

-If you don't use _cobol-build_ as a git submodule, just delete the existing _cobol-build_ directory, download a newer version and install it into a subdirectory like during the original installation.
+### if you don't use _cobol-build_ as a git submodule

+Delete the existing _cobol-build_ directory, download a newer version and install it into a subdirectory like during the original installation.

 a note on filenames